LincanLi-X/FireTrend_Rebuttal/README.md

 **A2:** We agree that multi-step forecasting is important for practical wildfire management.
 The current submission focuses on the **one-step setting** to provide a controlled comparison with prior baselines, but the FireTrend framework itself is not restricted to one-step prediction.
 In our implementation, the forecasting horizon is configurable through the `pred_horizon` setting, which **allows** the same model framework to be evaluated for longer horizons without architectural changes.
 We therefore added a **multi-step forecasting experiment** on FireCast-CA and FireCast-FL, evaluating 1-day, 3-day, and 5-day ahead prediction.
 -->

  Table 2: Multi-step wildfire forecasting performance on 1-day, 3-day, and 5-day.
+FireTrend maintains competitive performance in multi-step forecasting, although a gradual degradation is naturally observed as the forecast horizon increases.

 | Horizon     | FireCast-CA IoU | FireCast-CA F1 | FireCast-CA AUPRC | FireCast-FL IoU | FireCast-FL F1 | FireCast-FL AUPRC |
 | ----------- | --------------: | -------------: | ----------------: | --------------: | -------------: | ----------------: |